g639090/brainfuck-website/_posts/2016-04-24-programming-checklist.md

 ---
 layout: post
-title: "A checklist for programming languages"
+title: "A checklist for learning programming languages"
 ---

 This post is inspired by [@Charlotteis' tweet](https://twitter.com/Charlotteis/status/724172097115815936).